 217 Third Street West, Ahlin-Poppitz-Buetow House.
 The two-lot land parcel for the house was purchased in the name Olson Brothers and Ahlin, which operated the finest general store in Carver County in the 1890s, as well as having other business interests.
-One of the partners, Andrew Peter Ahlin, owned 198 acres south of Carver, as well as a brickyard just outside of Carver along County Road #40.
+One of the partners, Andrew Peter (also known as A. P. and.
+P.A.)
+Ahlin, owned 198 acres south of Carver, as well as a brickyard just outside of Carver along Carver County Road #40.
 In 1898 Ahlin had the house constructed of Ahlin's Carver brick, laid by Anton Ahlin, a Carver bricklayer and likely a relative.
 The home, now centered on two lots, replaced an earlier wooden frame house located primarily on the eastern lot of the parcel.
-The current home is in the Queen Anne Revival style featuring a wraparound porch, complex hipped and gabled roof, segmentally arched window hoods, a typically irregular plan, stained glass transoms, a two-story bay, and a cut corner with a diagonal picture window that was fashionable in the 1890s.
+The current home is in the Queen Anne Revival style, featuring a restored wraparound porch, a complex hipped and gabled roof, segmentally arched window hoods, a typically irregular plan, stained glass transoms, a two-story bay, and a cut-off corner with a diagonal picture window that was fashionable in the 1890s.

 After a short time title to the house passed out of the firm's ownership and into the hands of Andrew P. Ahlin, whose family lived in the house until 1928.
-Andrew (Anders) Peter Ahlin was born in Västergötland, Sweden Dec.19, 1852, the son of Anders (1823-1900) and Johanna (Veg) (1820-1901) Ahlin.
+Andrew (Anders) Peter Ahlin was born in Västergötland, Sweden on Dec.19, 1852, the son of Anders (1823-1900) and Johanna (Veg) (1820-1901) Ahlin.
 He attended public school in Sweden for 6 months before coming to America with his parents on Sept.
 1, 1864 at the age of 11.
-He lived in Minnesota beginning in 1865 and worked as a blacksmith until 1871 when he became involved in the brick making business, a business he was involved with until 1900.
-One of two known brick producers in Carver, Ahlin produced local buff-colored brick for the local and export markets.
+He lived in Minnesota beginning in 1865 and worked as a blacksmith until 1871 when he became involved in the brick making business with his father, a business he was involved with until 1900.
+As a brick producer in Carver, the Ahlins produced local buff-colored brick for the local and export markets.
+Anders Ahlin was elected to the Carver town council and served terms in 1884-1885, 1888-1889, 1890-1891, 1892-1893, 1893-1894 and he was president (mayor) of Carver in 1895-1896 and 1897-1898, 1903-1904 and again in 1911-1912..
 In 1900 Andrew Ahlin became a celery grower in the Carver area lowlands under the name Ahlin Brothers.
-On March 20, 1901 he also became a partner in the general merchandise store of Olson Brothers and Ahlin (along with brother John Gustaf Ahlin,1862-1907).
+On March 20, 1901 he also became a partner in the general merchandise store of Olson Brothers and Ahlin, along with his brother, John Gustaf Ahlin (1862-1907).
 The store was once located on the southeast corner of Broadway and Fourth Streets in Carver.
-In the fall of 1906 Andrew purchased 20 acres of land from Julian Fink, perhaps for additional celery growing plots.
-Andrew Ahlin died in 1913.
+In the fall of 1906 Andrew purchased 20 acres of land from Julian Fink, perhaps for additional celery-growing plots.
+Andrew P. Ahlin died in February, 1913.

 Andrew Ahlin was married in the Salem Lutheran Church in Carver on Apr.
-6, 1895 to Caroline Betty Carlson.
-Caroline was born in 1861, the daughter of Jonas (Johannes) Carlson (1822-1888) and his wife Johanna (1828-1903).
-Hannah's parents were born in Sweden and immigrated to America in 1856 where the lived for a time in Carver and farmed in Benton and Dahlgren Townships in Carver County, located to the west of Carver.
-Hannah's father served in Company M of the First Minnesota Heavy Artillery Regiment during the Civil War.
+6, 1895 to Carolina Betty Carlson.
+Carolina was born in Minnesota on Feb.
+2, 1861, the daughter of,

+Jonas (Johannes) Carlson (1822-1888) and his wife Johanna (1828-1903).
+Caroline's's parents were born in Sweden and immigrated to America in 1856 where they lived for a time in Carver and farmed in Benton and Dahlgren Townships in Carver County, located to the west of Carver.
+Caroline's's father served in Company M of the First Minnesota Heavy Artillery Regiment during the Civil War.
 Caroline died on Mar.
 12, 1930.
 Caroline and Andrew Ahlin are both buried in East Union Cemetery, as are Andrew's and Caroline's parents.